Lachin-Khankendi road: ICRC vehicles move freely through protest area | News.az

 Lachin-Khankendi road: ICRC vehicles move freely through protest area

-Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross continue to pass unhindered through the peaceful protest area on Azerbaijan’s Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Monday ensured the free passage of four trucks and two passenger cars of ICRC through the protest area.
+Peaceful protesters on Thursday ensured the free passage of 8 passenger cars and 4 trucks of the ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.